Mc-Zen/zero/README.md

 ### Declaring a new unit

-All common single units as well as a few frequent combinations are predefined in the `si` module.
+All common single units as well as a few frequent combinations have been predefined in the `si` module.

-You can create a new unit through the `si.declare` function.
-The following naming convention is recommended to uniquely assign a variable name to the unit.
+You can create a new unit through the `zi.declare` function.
+We recommend the following naming convention to uniquely assign a variable name to the unit.

 <p align="center">
   <picture>